 Advantages of PPC

 - You only pay for the visits you receive.
-In other advertising models, the advertiser pays a fee for having the ad shown, but does not have the guarantee that it is generating results.
-On the other hand, with pay per click, there is a direct link between cost and performance (visits).
+In other advertising models, advertisers pay a fee for having the ad shown, but do not have the guarantee that it is generating results.
+With pay per click, there is a direct link between cost and performance (visits).

 - Good optimization possibilities.
 With all this data, it is very easy to know if an ad is working or not and correct the course in real time.
-In fact, the most advisable strategy is to create several variants of each ad and compare them to see which ones work best.
-In this way, we can get our advertising to have better results every time.
+In fact, the most advisable strategy is to create several variations of each ad and compare them to see which ones work best.
+This way, you can get better results every time.

 - The ads reach the right audience.
-Thanks to the multiple segmentation options, we don’t waste a single click, since only the users that interest us will see the ad.
-This, in turn, improves the results of the ad, since a user who is part of the target audience is more likely to click.
-And as we have seen, the higher the percentage of clicks, the lower the cost of the ad.
+Thanks to the many segmentation options, you won’t waste a single click.
+Only the users you want to target will see the ad.
+This yields better results since a user who is part of the target audience is more likely to click.
+And the higher the percentage of clicks, the lower the cost of the ad.

-- You can control your budget with precision.
+- You can control your budget very precisely.
 PPC models allow you to set a maximum budget per day, and in some you can start with just one euro.
 This means that they can be adapted to advertisers of all sizes and that you can control in advance how much you spend on each campaign.

-- You can decide where and at what times your ad will be shown.
-Within the pay per click model, you can show your ads on many different platforms and locations (in the next section we show you some examples) and select the ones that interest you the most.
+- You can decide where and when your ad will be shown.
+Within the pay per click model, you can show your ads on many different platforms and locations and select the ones that interest you the most.
 Some sites also allow you to choose the days and times when your ads will be shown.

 - You will achieve better positioning and visibility.
-Thanks to the PPC, you can show your ads on some of the sites most visited by users, such as search engines, social networks or the most famous web portals.
+Thanks to the PPC, you can show your ads on some of the sites most visited by users, such as search engines, and social networks.

-The PPC is a payment model, not a specific site or location; that's why you have many options when deciding where you want to show your ads.
+The PPC is a payment model, not specific to a certain site or location.
+That's why you have many options when deciding where you want to show your ads.
 The main ones are the following:

 Search engine advertising, also known as search engine marketing (SEM), allows you to show ads to users based on the keywords entered the search bar (for example, "car sharing in London").
 The main search engines, such as Google and Bing, use a model based on PPC through auction.